esamattis/immer-reducer/README.md

 expect(store.getState().lastName).toEqual("Brown");
 ```

-Under the hood the class is desconstructed to following actions:
+Under the hood the class is deconstructed to following actions:

 ```js
 {